27th May 2021

 Your brain health is just as important as that of the rest of your body, says psychologist and neuroscientist Dr Sabina Brennan.
 Here’s how to start looking after it properly.

 Want to ensure your brain remains healthy?
-Here are just a few ways you can immediately invest in your brain health …
+Here are just a few ways to keep your brain healthy that you can start immediately.

 Cherish your sleep

 Disrupted sleep can harm or damage your ability to learn and make memories, and may even contribute to the development of Alzheimer’s disease.
 Make sure to get the right amount of sleep for your age.

 Acute stress can enhance memory, but poorly managed chronic stress can impair memory in the longer term.
 Too little stress leads to boredom and depression.
 You need to find your personal stress sweet spot, where you feel challenged but not overwhelmed.

 People who live a socially engaged life experience slower cognitive decline and are less likely to get Alzheimer’s.
 Social engagement helps to maintain cognitive functioning.
 Just ten minutes of social interaction can boost brain performance.
 Stay connected with friends and family, and make sure children spend time socialising in person as well as on social media.

 Education is the greatest cognitive enhancer.
 Pushing yourself beyond your comfort zone or into new situations that challenge you will change your brain chemistry, impacting positively on its function.
 It doesn’t have to be academic, but should involve challenge, novelty and learning.
 For example, if you play a musical instrument, push yourself to play a piece that challenges you or take up a new instrument.
 If you do crosswords, try the next difficulty level or complete the puzzle within a time limit.
 Take up new hobbies, learn new things and meet new people.

 Love your heart (and it will love you back)